 The Conditional Use Permit addresses lighting requirements for the facility.
 The County will have the opportunity to approve lighting plans when final site plans are submitted for review.

-To ensure that a landfill fire can be put out quickly, daily cover material (dirt) is stored close to the landfill’s working face which will allow for any potential fires to be quickly extinguished.
+To ensure that a landfill fire can be put out quickly, daily cover material (dirt and Rusmar foam) is stored close to the landfill’s working face which will allow for any potential fires to be quickly extinguished.
 Also, all of the heavy equipment on the landfill site will be equipped with fire extinguishers on board with the operators.
 There will also be an on-site water truck (mainly used to suppress dust), that can be utilized if need be to help extinguish any potential fires.
 A fire contingency plan must be included in the facility’s operations manual and placed on file with first responders.

 Because of the expense of the protective liner systems, most modern disposal facilities are typically designed with 3:1 side slopes with a minimum of 5% slopes on the top of the landfill.
 In addition, landfill gas extraction wells will cover the landfill cap area with a minimum of one well per acre.
 Thus, the actual disposal area of the landfill will be maintained as required under the permit post closure care plan and as green space but would not be suitable for community use.